 John Davis with Paolo Tatafiore

 About John Davis

-Over the past six years I have played in thousands of games, directed mah jongg tournaments, created Mahj-Art pieces, designed mah jongg tiles, administered several Facebook groups, published an online magazine, MJ DIVA Magazine, with an international audience, did a podcast interview on my work, and created mah jongg games used by educators.
+Over the past seven years, I have played in thousands of games, directed mah jongg tournaments, created Mahj-Art pieces, designed mah jongg tiles, administered several Facebook groups, published an online magazine, MJ DIVA Magazine, with an international audience, did a podcast interview on my work, and created mah jongg games used by educators.
 I own several online stores using my Mahj-art that produce jewelry, home décor items, fabrics, fashions, shoes, and notecards, among other things.
 I have also interviewed writers, collectors, artists, photographers, and players.
 It has been a great joy to be able to bring to life this vibrant mah jongg community.